 Did you love this recipe?

 Please leave a 5-star 🌟🌟🌟🌟🌟 rating & review in the comments below.

 Spicy Cranberry Shrimp

-- 1/2 cup (plus another 4 tbsp. for brushing) cranberry sauce
+- ½ cup plus another 4 tbsp. cranberry sauce jellied or whole berry

 - Zest of 1 lime